-Is it time to wean your child?
+How do you know when to wean your child?

-Your child might be continuing a relationship she treasures, but she’s not getting the best of you.
+Your child might be continuing a relationship she treasures, but not really getting the best of you.
 And, in my view, part of a parent’s job is to get the help, and make the decisions, that protect her energy for the whole parenting relationship.

 Wean slowly, and give your child an outlet for her feelings.